DogDgoD/SCM-Starter-Paras/README.md

+# Project Title

+Project: Function Frontend

+## Description

+This program is a smart contract written in Solidity, a programming language used for developing contracts on the Ethereum blockchain.
+The contract allows the owner to manage funds by depositing and withdrawing Ether, as well as transferring ownership of the contract.
+It includes basic functionalities such as checking the balance, depositing funds, withdrawing funds, and transferring ownership to a new address.

 # Starter Next/Hardhat Project

 After cloning the github, you will want to do the following to get the code running on your computer.